leverdeterre/shakeMyApps-appScan-blog/_posts/2022-07-11-data-collection.md

 ---

 I started to work on that project some years ago.
-I was working on an other project RocketSkill.
+I was working another project RocketSkill, a quizz App for the tech recruiters.
-I was trying to generate a global vision of the AppStore to give some advises to new iOS developers.
+I was trying to aggregate lot of data to get a global vision of the AppStore and give some recommandations to new iOS developers.
 What libraries are important to know?
-How to improve my learning curve on the plateform?
+How to improve my learning curve on the platform?

-After some months, i was able to generate a list of frameworks sorted by frequency of the AppStore.
+After some months, i was able to generate a first list of frameworks sorted by usage of the AppStore.
 This was already funny to discover some new frameworks using this method.

-Finally, using the ipa, i discover that it was possible to extract a lot more informations... a here comes AppScan.
+Finally, i decided to continue my research about the ipa structure & organizations and to conclude i made the AppScan tool, to collect & organize the App data.

 - Environment
   - Xcode version